Azure/azure-webpubsub/sdk/webpubsub-socketio-extension/examples/admin-ui/chat/README.md

 This sample is modified from the sample "chat" to show how to use Azure Socket.IO Admin UI.

 ## How to use
-1. Open Azure Socket.IO Admin UI (it's URL is not determined so far) in your browser.
+1. Open Azure Socket.IO Admin UI (its URL is not determined so far) in your browser.
 2. Click the "Update" button in the right top corner and fill in the service endpoint of your resource.
 3. Install the dependencies and start the server
     ```bash